Skip to content

 No-Cost Property Survey

-Funds still available for Lahaina, Kula homeowners to get a survey and move toward rebuilding
+Lahaina, Kula homeowners: get a survey and move toward rebuilding

 Lahaina and Kula homeowners: we’re making progress!
-Since the Maui Strong Fund of the Hawai‘i Community Foundation launched the No-Cost Property Survey program last year, 90 surveys have already been completed, with more scheduled to wrap up by September 2025.
+Since the Maui Strong Fund of the Hawai‘i Community Foundation launched the Property Survey program last year, many surveys have already been completed, helping families move closer to rebuilding.

-HCL’s navigation specialists help guide you through the entire rebuilding process—from survey to permits to moving home.
+Connect with an HCL navigation specialist help guide you through the entire rebuilding process—from survey to permits to moving home.

 Enroll in Lahaina Homeowner Assistance Program to start your journey today.